-A repository is a collection of data that focuses upon a certain aspect of search, such as news-based searches, Image-based searches, local-based search.
-Those different types of searches have their own unique ranking factors and their own results.
+A repository is a collection of data that focuses upon a certain aspect of search, such as news-based searches, Image-based searches, local-based searches.
+Those different types of searches have their unique ranking factors and their results.
 Google has told us about a Browseable Fact-Based repository where query answering type results such as featured snippets come from.
-It’s interesting that Google is likely using user-data information to decide which repository to show results from.
+Interestingly, Google is likely to use user-data information to decide which repository to show results.
 So, when someone decides to click upon a certain result – clicks like that one could determine what other people see who choose the same query to search with

 4. The method of claim 1, where the information is provided in a search results document, and the method includes: positioning, in the search results document, the information based on a respective score for each repository of the more than one of the plurality of repositories.